Barry Allen: Infinite Crisis

 In the fourth issue of Infinite Crisis, Barry Allen comes out from the Speed Force, along with Johnny Quick and Max Mercury, to help his grandson Bart deal with Superboy-Prime, taking the villainous teen with him in the Speed Force.
 Bart Allen appears wearing Barry Allen's costume in Tokyo near the end of Infinite Crisis #5 to tell the heroes that Superboy-Prime has escaped the Speed Force.
 Bart again reappears in Infinite Crisis #7 in Barry Allen's costume to combat Superboy-Prime once more.

-In Flash: The Fastest Man Alive #6 (2006) (with a portion taking place shortly before Infinite Crisis #5) it is told how Barry spent four years in an alternate Keystone City along with Max Mercury, Johnny Quick, and an alternate Jay Garrick, until he met Bart and Wally West, joining him after the battle against Superboy-Prime.
+In Flash: The Fastest Man Alive #6 (2006), it is told how Barry spent four years in an alternate Keystone City along with Mercury, Quick, and an alternate Jay Garrick, until he met Bart and Wally West, joining him after the battle against Superboy-Prime.
 After Superboy escapes, Barry suggests that someone has to absorb the whole Speed Force and cross the dimensional bridge back to Post-Crisis Earth.
 As Bart volunteers, Barry gives him his suit as a last gift, to keep the Force contained, and stays behind.
 Wally West did not go because of his wife and kids.
 Bart says he knows Barry would go if he could, but why Barry Allen could not make the journey himself is not stated.

 Flash's return

-Twenty three years after his death in Crisis on Infinite Earths #8, Barry Allen's essence made a return to the present DC Universe proper in DC Universe #0, preceding his full-time return in the pages of writer Grant Morrison's Final Crisis.
+Twenty three years after his death in Crisis on Infinite Earths #8, Barry Allen's essence makes a return to the present DC Universe proper in DC Universe #0, preceding his full-time return in the pages of Final Crisis.

 DC Universe #0 features an unnamed narrator who initially associates himself with "everything".
-As the story progresses, he begins to recall his past and association with Justice League members, particularly Hal Jordan and Superman.
+He begins to recall his past and association with Justice League members, particularly Hal Jordan and Superman.
 The lettering in which he speaks to the reader is yellow on backgrounds that are initially black.
 As the story moves forward, the background slowly begins turning red.
 In the final pages, the narration boxes feature a yellow lightning bolt.
 Over time, as he recalls friendships and connections with other people, his mind begins to narrow, remarking "I...know him.
 I am no longer everything.
 I am a shaft of light split through a prism".
 Yet he is still the only one able to see "the shadow falling over everything", in the form of Darkseid.
-On the final page, the moon appears in front of a red sky, as a yellow lightning bolt strikes diagonally in front of it creating the logo of the Flash, as he remarks "and now I remember".
-The title of the story is revealed to be "Let There Be Lightning".
+On the final page, the moon appears in front of a red sky, as a yellow lightning bolt strikes in front of it creating the logo of the Flash, as he remarks "and now I remember".

-A Daily News story released on the same day proclaimed that Barry Allen has returned to life, with issue co-writer Geoff Johns stating, "When the greatest evil comes back to the DC Universe, the greatest hero needed to return."
+A Daily News story released on the same day proclaims that Barry Allen has returned to life, with issue co-writer Geoff Johns stating, "When the greatest evil comes back to the DC Universe, the greatest hero needed to return."